Uc71/In-Game-Purchases-Analysis/README.md

 OBSERVABLE TRENDS:
 1. Male buyers outnumber female buyers by about 6 to 1.
 However, females tend to pay slightly more, on average, per player, than do males.
+I am not sure if this difference in average amount paid is merely due to the greater influence of outliers among the smaller female population than among the large male population.
 2. There is a 5.6-fold drop in the number of buyers when crossing from the 22=<Age=<25 age bin to the 26=<Age=<29 age bin.
-This seems like the largest change in buyership shown in the age demographics.
+This seems like the largest change in buyership shown between consecutive brackets in the age demographics.
 3. "Singed Scalpel" was the only game to make the top 5 of most profitable items but not the top 6 most popular items.